 - Leaking or faulty charcoal canister

 How Serious Is The P0456 Code?

-While often not serious on its own, a leak in the EVAP system could contribute to more serious problems down the line.
+While often not severe on its own, a leak in the EVAP system could contribute to more severe problems down the line.
 You can drive safely with the OBD2 code active for a short while, but you should diagnose and fix the cause sooner rather than later.